Table of Contents

 A company with reliable HCP data, such as Adfire Health, can pair online identities with an offline attendee list, allowing you to serve healthcare ads to handpicked HCPs.
-This is crucial in a world where it can take 6 to 8 marketing touchpoints before closing a sale.
+This is crucial in a world where it can take an average of 8 marketing touchpoints before closing a sale.

 At the Conference: Grow Existing Relationships

 While the conference is happening, use location-based advertising — known as geofencing — to deliver ads to HCPs.
 Set the radius around the conference and deliver ads while healthcare professionals are actually attending the conference.
 These ads should continue the conversation, offering even more targeted messaging based on prior behaviors from HCPs.

 The conference has ended, but your work shouldn’t.
 It’s time to refine your target list even further, narrowing it down to the HCPs who showed interest and intent.
 Being ultra-selective during this process will ensure your HCP and physician advertising is hyper-personalized.

 You also won’t be wasting advertising dollars on HCPs who aren’t ready to convert.
 This is essential in an environment where marketers waste around 25% of their budgets on ineffective tactics and channels.

 10 Best Practices for HCP Ad Creatives (Backed by Science)